-The main campus of Confederation College of Applied Arts and Technology in Thunder Bay is situated on Lake Superior.
-Averaging 2,121 hours of sunshine per year, the area offers urban and active lifestyles—students enjoy the convenience of city living with easy access to epic natural surroundings.
-Serving a catchment area of 550,000 sq. km—about the size of France—the college also has eight regional learning sites throughout northwestern Ontario.
-A leader in Indigenous learning, Confederation has a large Indigenous student population and focused support services and programs.
+The main campus of Confederation College of Applied Arts and Technology in Thunder Bay is on Lake Superior.
+Averaging 2,121 hours of sunshine per year, the area offers the benefits of both urban and active lifestyles: students enjoy the convenience of city living with easy access to nature.
+The college has a main campus in Thunder Bay, seven regional campuses throughout northwestern Ontario and a distance education division for online programs.

-- Practical Nursing
+• Practical Nursing

-- Early Childhood Education
+• Early Childhood Education

 • Diploma: $3,619-$9,154